Skip to main content

 7. Data Retention

-We retain your personal information only for as long as necessary to fulfil the purposes for which it was collected: • Order and account information: retained for the duration of your account and for 7 years after your last order for tax, legal, and warranty purposes. • Child photograph (the original you upload to Almia): retained for 90 days after your book is delivered, then permanently deleted, unless you request earlier deletion.
-Note that under Section 3, our AI partners delete their copies within 30 days under their own commercial terms. • Generated book content (story text and illustrations): the final book file is retained in your account for reordering purposes.
-You may request its deletion at any time. • Website analytics data: aggregated and de-identified data may be retained indefinitely.
-Individual browsing data is retained for no more than 26 months.
+We retain your personal information only for as long as necessary to fulfil the purposes for which it was collected: • Order and account information: retained for as long as your account is active, and for up to 7 years after your last order to meet our tax and recordkeeping obligations. • Child photograph (the original you upload to Almia): retained for 90 days after your book is delivered, then permanently deleted, unless you request earlier deletion.
+If you do not place an order, your photo is deleted when it is no longer needed.
+Note that under Section 3, our image processing partner deletes its copy within 30 days under its own commercial terms. • Generated book content (story text and illustrations): the final book file is retained in your account for reordering purposes.
+You may request its deletion at any time. • Website analytics data: we use Vercel Web Analytics, which aggregates visit data at the edge and does not store individual browsing histories.
+See Vercel’s published policy for their retention. • Server access logs (IP address, user agent, request path, and timestamp for each request to our website and API): retained for 180 days, then automatically deleted by our hosting infrastructure.

 8. Cookies and Tracking

 Our website uses cookies and similar technologies to: • Essential cookies: maintain your session, remember your cart, and enable core website functionality.
 These cannot be disabled. • Analytics cookies: help us understand how visitors use our website so we can improve it.
-We use privacy-respecting analytics that do not track you across other websites.
-We do not use advertising or tracking cookies.
-We do not participate in cross-site tracking networks.
+We use privacy-respecting analytics that do not track you across other websites. • Advertising cookies: when you arrive from a Google ad, Google sets cookies so we can measure whether the visit led to a sign-up or purchase.
+We use this only to measure and improve our advertising.
+You can opt out of personalised Google ads at myadcenter.google.com.

 9. Your Rights